tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 And as your deployment is based on Docker, and can be replicated easily and quickly, you could destroy that server, create a new one from scratch, and be live again in minutes.
 Because it doesn't depend on _that_  specific server.

-All the important configurations and setup is in your Docker Compose files.
+All the important configurations and setup are in your Docker Compose files.

-And all the important logic and setup of the actual app is in the Docker image (with the `Dockerfile`).
+And all the important logic and setup of the actual app are in the Docker image (with the `Dockerfile`).

 And Docker itself is taking care of having your application running, restarting it after failures or reboots, etc.